-- 4. Set the region, Selecting the region in which the wireless interface will operate. - 5.
+- 4. Set the region, selecting the region in which the wireless interface will operate. - 5.
 To save your changes, click Apply.

-If you are configuring the router from a wireless computer and you change the router's SSID, channel, or security settings, you will lose your wireless connection when you click Apply.
-You must then change the wireless settings of your computer to match the router's new settings.
+If you are configuring the Product Family from a wireless computer and you change the Product Family's SSID, channel, or security settings, you will lose your wireless connection when you click Apply.
+You must then change the wireless settings of your computer to match the Product Family's new settings.